 We are a welcoming communityThe DA strives to reflect the diversity of the WVU community and its commitment to an inclusive environment.
 We encourage students from all majors and all communities to consider the power of direct representation in media.
 We have opportunities for students with a wide range of interests and backgrounds, and you don't have to come in with media experience.
 If you have a desire to learn, a story to tell and a solid work ethic, we will train you.

 What happens next?
 You’ll hear from a student leader about openings and you’ll be invited to stop by the paper and meet other staffers.
 If you are hired, you will be expected to attend weekly staff meetings and complete assignments.
 Your ideas and talents will be welcomed and celebrated and you will find the DA a place to showcase your unique abilities.
 You’ll get hands-on help from student editors and professional staff is available to assist with any training or skills-building you may need.
 You will have the opportunity to move up in the organization to paid positions that have more responsibility for content and advertising.

-When I came to West Virginia University as a freshman in the fall of 2018, I had a lot of worries.
-I was able to calm those nerves through the student newspaper.
+When I came to West Virginia University as a freshman in the fall of 2019, I had a lot of worries.
+I was able to calm those nerves and meet life-long friends through the student newspaper.